onetimedev/2DGame/Readme.md

 ## Creating components

-A component is any class extending `scc210game.engine.ecs.Component`, there is one method that needs implementing which is `String serialize()`, but for now this can be left as just returning null, eventually this will be used to allow the entire game state to be stored in a database for later restoration.
+A component is any class extending `scc210game.engine.ecs.Component`, there is one method that needs implementing which is `Jsonable serialize()`, but for now this can be left as just returning null, eventually this will be used to allow the entire game state to be stored in a database for later restoration.